 Wat Sri Boon Rueng

-Hindu influence is still very evident in Lamphun especially in the temple murals The examples below from Wat Sri Boon Rueng feature a mermaid (sometimes Queen Chamathevi was depicted as a mermaid) and a Kinnari - a creature from Indian myth, half woman, half bird.
+Hindu influence is still very evident in Lamphun especially in the temple murals.
+Examples from Wat Sri Boon Rueng include a mermaid (sometimes Queen Chamathevi was depicted as a mermaid) and a Kinnari - a creature from Hindu mythology, half woman, half bird.

 The Museum, constructed in Lan Na style, is located opposite the western entrance to Wat Phrathat.
 It has a small but interesting collection of objects from the Mon and later periods.
 It is also right next to the bus stop for Chiang Mai.